MicrosoftDocs/winrt-api/windows.ui.core/acceleratorkeyeventargs_virtualkey.md

 ## -description

-Gets the virtual key code (or ASCII/unicode character code depending on the key pressed) for the accelerator key event.
+Gets the virtual key code (or ASCII/unicode character code depending on the [EventType](acceleratorkeyeventargs_eventtype.md)) for the accelerator key event.

 ## -property-value

-The virtual key code (or ASCII/unicode character code depending on the key pressed) for the accelerator key event.
+The virtual key code (or ASCII/unicode character code depending on the [EventType](acceleratorkeyeventargs_eventtype.md)) for the accelerator key event.

 ## -remarks